-No. of Members Committee Execut ive Direct or (ED) Non- exec utive Direc tor (NED Indepen dent Director (ID) Committee Charter Functions Key Responsibilities Power Executive 3 The role of the Executive Committee is to support the Board accomplishes its work in the most efficient way and to strengthen the management and administratio n of the corporation through the performance of its duties and responsibilitie s.
-It facilitates decision making in between Board meetings or in the case of a crisis or other urgent circumstances .
-Its responsibilities include performing specific directions of the Board of Directors; discussing in detail strategic plans and directions; forming the policy of the corporation and taking action on policies when they effect the work; evaluating participation of directors and handles issues in case of resignation, termination, or discipline of members of the Board; providing counsel, feedback, and support when needed and seeking assurance of full cooperation and participation of every member of the Board; facilitating annual assessment of the member of the board; reviewing It shall exercise any of the powers and attributes, allowable by law, of the Board of Directors during the intervening period between the Board's meetings, and shall report all resolutions adopted by it to the Board of Directors at the first meeting that the latter may subsequen tly hold.
+No . of Mer nbers Committee Execut ive Direct or (ED) Non- exec utive Direc tor (NED) Indepen dent Director (ID) Committee Charter Functions Key Responsibilities Power Executive 3 The role of the Executive Committee is to support the Board accomplishes its work in the most efficient way and to strengthen the management and administratio n of the corporation through the performance of its duties and responsibilitie s.
+It facilitates Its responsibilities include performing specific directions of the Board of Directors; discussing in detail strategic plans and directions; forming the policy of the corporation and taking action on policies when they effect the work; evaluating participation of directors and handles issues in case of resignation, It shall exercise any of the powers and attributes, allowable by law, of the Board of Directors during the intervening period between the Board's meetings, and shall report all resolutions adopted by it to the